bcgov/secure-image-android/README.md

 # Secure Image Android
 SecureImage is an open source application developed for taking, storing and uploading images securely to a protected network.
-Originally developed for use within the Government of British Columbia's ministry of Social Development and Poverty Reduction and the ministry of Children and Family Development.
+Originally developed for use within the Government of British Columbia's Ministry of Social Development and Poverty Reduction and Ministry of Children and Family Development.

 ## Features
 - **Restricted App Access** User is required to login with their local device credentials (pin, pattern, fingerprint, etc...) to view any app data.